-As you compare buying options when latex mattress shopping, you’re likely to face the decision about latex mattress types: whether or not to purchase a synthetic or blended latex mattress vs. purchasing a natural latex mattress.
+As you compare buying options when latex mattress shopping, you’re likely to face the decision about latex mattress types - one of the most frequently-asked questions about latex mattresses - whether or not to purchase a synthetic or blended latex mattress vs. purchasing a natural latex mattress.
 On the surface, it may appear as though you’re getting a better bargain by going the synthetic or blended route.
-However, once you factor in the chemicals in synthetic latex mattresses, you may find that a natural mattress is a true game changer worthy of a second look.
+However, once you factor in the chemicals in synthetic latex mattresses, you may find that a natural mattress is a true game changer, worthy of a second look.

 What’s the Deal with Mattress Chemicals?

 One hundred percent natural latex mattresses are made with absolutely no petrochemicals.
 This is a fact that not only appeals to people interested in better health and avoiding unnecessary exposure to petrochemicals, but also to those interested in leading “greener” lifestyles.
 Pure organic latex is naturally hypoallergenic, as it is a botanical product.
 The sap from rubber trees is used for creating these mattresses.
 Because there are no chemicals used in the process of making these mattresses, there is no “off gassing” (the strong chemical odor that is often experienced, once removing mattresses from their packing materials).

 Unfortunately, the same cannot be said of blended mattresses that often produce a moderate amount of off gassing.
 However, even these do not produce as much as other synthetic memory foam mattresses on the market today.
 They do not have the same green mattress qualities, or earth-friendly status, though, as 100 percent natural latex mattresses.

 In addition, synthetic latex is made in a laboratory, versus the dunlop or talalay process that is used in the manufacturing of a natural latex mattress.